rajkumarpal07/strman/README.md

 14. **ContainsAny** - Verifies that one or more of needles are contained in value.
 Case insensitive.
 15. **ContainsAnyCaseSensitive** - Verifies that one or more of needles are contained in value.
 16. **CountSubstr** - Count the number of times substr appears in value.
 Case Sensitive.
 17. **CountSubstring** - Count the number of times substr appears in value.
 18. **CountsSubstr** - Counts the number of times substr appears in value.
+Allows overlapping.
 19. **Dasherize** - Converts a underscored or camelized string into an dasherized one.
 20. **DecEncode** - Convert string chars to decimal unicode (16 digits).
 21. **EndsWith** - Tests if value ends with search.